sybrew/the-seo-framework/readme.txt

 		* RTL: When Title additions have been set to "Right", the indentation of the title no longer shifts all the way to the left.
 		* RTL: The Dynamic Title for the home page was reversed.
 		* bbPress topic tags now (mostly) output the correct data.
+		/
+		* TODO Some options were incorrectly set to default upon plugin update.
+			* This has been handled correctly, so you won't notice anything from this bug upon upgrade.

 * **For translators:**
 	* **Updated:**